World Snooker Tour awards

-The World Snooker Tour makes annual awards in several categories, including player of the year, and established a Hall of Fame in 2011.
+The World Snooker Tour produces annual awards in several categories, including player of the year.

-The Association of Snooker Writers, a grouping of journalists who wrote about snooker, was founded in 1981.
-In 1983, they instituted awards for players and others associated with the game, and made another set of awards in 1984.
+The Association of Snooker Writers, founded by a group of journalists who wrote about snooker in 1981, first instituted awards for players and others associated with the game in 1983.
 From 1985, the awards were taken over by the World Professional Billiards and Snooker Association.
 In 1998, the journalists' group was reformed as the Snooker Writers' Association, and the awards were in that body's name for several years.
 The awards are now administered by the World Snooker Tour.